hakan-ronngren/cloud-db/README.md

 ## Cloud SQL databases at a monthly cost of one hamburger meal

 The rationale of this project is that I want to use SQL databases for my hobby projects without paying enterprise-level money for them.
+I want one single database server VM that can hold the databases of all applications I run.
+I do not need redundancy, because if my server goes down I will just create it again and restore its state from a backup file that I fetch from a bucket.

 I would be the only user, and the amounts of data would not be petabytes, not even terabytes, but rather gigabytes at most.
 Let's set a budget of US$ 10 each month, roughly the price of a hamburger meal somewhere.

 These are the options I explored.
-All are in the Google Cloud Platform, because that's what I use.
+All are in the Google Cloud Platform because that's what I use.
 All costs are calculated with the [Google Cloud Pricing Calculator](https://cloud.google.com/products/calculator).
 I want 10 GiB of storage and 100 GiB backup capacity, and I would insert data at a monthly pace of 10 MiB and read 1 GiB. for fair comparison I want the service to be available 24/7.

 | Alternative | Price/month | Observations |
 | --- | --- | --- |